anouarjlidi/AgateApps/README.md

 There's no working CI at the moment.

-We might use either Jenkins or Travis-CI
+We might use either Jenkins or Travis-CI.

-As none of them is easily configurable (Jenkins must be configured on a dedicated server, Travis-CI is not free for private projects), a `tests/jenkins/jenkins.bash` file has been created in case of (tested & working on a small jenkins server).
+As none of them is easily configurable (Jenkins must be configured on a dedicated server, Travis-CI is not free for private projects), a `tests/ci/ci.bash` file has been created in case of (tested & working on a small jenkins server).

-Also, a `.travis.yml` file exists too, but needs more configuration (maybe we'll use jenkins's file too).
+Also, a `.travis.yml` file exists too, but needs more configuration (maybe we'll use the same CI file too).

 ## License